JM1/ovs-nuevomatchup-reproducer/README.md

   How are long fields (48bits mac addresses, 128bits ipv6 addresses) handled by NuevoMatchUP?
 Does NuevoMatchUP differ from NuevoMatch?

+  ***Answer:*** Currently our tests show that RQRMI inference using FP32 can handle 48bit fields with reasonable accuracy error.
+Longer fields such as IPv6 must use FP64.

 * With an increasing number of iSets the memory consumption increases, causing NuevoMatchUP to loose its performance benefits because iSets no longer fit in a CPU's L1/L2 cache.
 Authors write in [Rashelbach et al. (2020)] (p.
 547):